sgtyfianalisisfinanciero/sgtyfianalisisfinanciero/python_floretum.md

 │       │   ├──  init .py

-│       │   └── **data_loader.py** `# extracts the data from the .feather file.
+│       │   └── **data_loader.py** `# extracts the data from the original/raw .feather files.
 These will be the dataframes used for the analyses`

+│       │   └── **data_creation.py** `# script that creates specific dataframes (which can be saved in .feather files) to be used for the analysis based on the data loaded`

-│       └── vivienda_ecepov.egg-info
+│       └── analysis_project_name.egg-info

 ├── .gitignore